Looobay/LOVE2D-button/README.md

 A simple librarie to create button with LÖVE 2D.

 ## Features:
-* Exectue function on click
+* Execute function on click
 * Can easily remove buttons with `button:delete()`
+* You can easily modify the code ! (because it is very lite)

 ## How it's work:
 * First step, require the librarie :